Zika strain from Americas outbreak spreads in Africa for first time: WHO

 The African strain of the Zika virus, which takes its name from Uganda's tropical Zika forest where it was first discovered in 1947, has been widespread on the continent since then.

-But until recently, Zika sparked little concern, as it usually causes only mild, flu-like symptoms, and it appeared many Africans had built up immunity against the virus.
+But until recently, Zika caused little concern, as it usually leads only to mild, flu-like symptoms, and it appeared many Africans had built up immunity against the virus.

 - Worst-case scenario -